Clydie-Juls/university-mapper/README.md

 # University Mapper

-A full-stack web application to map and explore university data, featuring real-world data scraping, API integration, concurrency, and advanced algorithms like cosine similarity.
+A full-stack web application to map and explore university data, featuring real-world data scraping, API integration, concurrency, and advanced algorithms like cosine similarity for searching.

 ---